 NOTICE: Internet Explorer was retired by Microsoft on June 15th, 2022 and is no longer supported.
 This could change how you access Online Banking.

-Whether if this is your first home, or you are considering buying a secondary property, buying a home is a serious endeavor.
+Whether it’s your first home, or you’re considering buying a secondary property, buying a home is a serious endeavor.
 Start by defining your goals.
-Consider where you want to live, the features you’re looking for, what you can afford, and a realistic date for having the money you’ll need.
+Consider where you want to live, the features you’re looking for, what you can afford and a realistic date for having the money you’ll need.
 Whenever you’re ready to buy a home, we’re here to help.
 Learn more about our mortgage lending options.

 The actual amount you’ll spend to buy a home depends on the part of the country you live in and the type of home you want.
 While the dollar amount will vary, certain guidelines apply wherever you buy.

-What a mortgage costs depends on three factors: the principal, or amount you borrow, the finance charge you pay for using the money, and the term, or length of time the mortgage lasts.
+What a mortgage costs depends on three factors: the principal, or amount you borrow, the finance charge you pay for using the money and the term, or length of time the mortgage lasts.
 You should also expect to pay an up-front interest charge to your lender, of one or more points.
 A point is usually 1% of the mortgage amount.
+You might be wondering “can I afford a mortgage?” or “what mortgage can I afford?”.
+Our mortgage calculator is here to help.

 When you apply for a mortgage, you will have to qualify to be able to borrow.
 Typically, lenders require you to spend no more than 28% of your monthly income to repay the combined total of your mortgage loan, property taxes, and homeowners’ insurance.
 For example, if your gross pay is $54,000 a year, or $4,500 a month, your housing expenses could be up to $1,260.